Nicole Gebo, Early Learners (Pre-Kindergarten)

 Kathy Marks, Music/Chorus

 Kathy Marks received her B.A. in Music/Liberal Arts from the University of Pittsburgh, earned Graduate credits at Carnegie Mellon University in piano performance and received her M.Ed. in Elementary Education at SUNY Brockport.
-Ms. Marks has over 25 years' experience in both classroom and private teaching, directing, and accompanying.
+Ms. Marks has over 25 years of experience in both classroom and private teaching, directing, and accompanying.

 In addition to teaching at Academy Hill, she is the Minister of Music at the First Congregational Church in Southampton and director of the Southampton Community Chorus and In Close Harmony, a women's acapella group.